DexterChe/ML_img_segm_and_analysis/README.md

 ## Example Data

 A folder named `image_example` contains sample SEM images used for segmentation and analysis.
 You can replace these images with your own SEM images for custom analysis.
-A folder named `examples_results` contains examples of results: segmented image, KDE plots and bar plots.
+A folder named `examples_results` contains examples of results: segmented images, KDE plots and bar plots.

 ## Future Enhancements